 Conclusion:

-I hope to have given you a practical guide on the Headers Exchange and its implementation.
+I hope to have given you a practical guide on the Headers Exchange and its implementation in RabbitMQ using AMQP.
 You need to understand its working and its application in your projects, specifically the way routing headers matching works.
 I would love to hear your feedback in the comments below if you have any.